 With International Women’s Day just around the corner we bring into focus two key visual collections that have been curated to challenge the way we see female representation through visual content and marketing campaigns.
 Who better to tell us more about these collections than the creative minds behind them.

 We caught up with our photo editors Loren Lazic and Fabiana Sala about why honest representation goes beyond just International Women’s Day, and how brands can be using photography to empower gender equality in 2020.

 The Body Positivity Commercial Collection

 Our all new collection focuses the lens back on the topic of body positivity and female identity.
-As a brand that represents millions of photographers around the globe, we aren’t convinced that the conversation about representation for real is not over.
+As a brand that represents millions of photographers around the globe, we aren’t convinced that the conversation about representation for real is over.
 Infact, brands in all industries have the choice to reflect their audiences by choosing visual content that is honest, relatable and actively avoids unrealistic ideas of how people should look.
 Fabiana tells us more…

 Take a look at the full commercial collection and rethink the way you see visuals in 2020.

 How would you describe this commercial image collection?

 It’s a celebration of women and their wonderful uniqueness.

 Many may think that we’ve already explored this topic before - why is it still important and relevant for both brands and photographers?

 Yes, it’s been done, but I’m sure, if we ask women how much they feel represented by the advertising world, the answer won’t be satisfying.
 Brands have been exploring this topic for a long time, and a lot has changed, but we are far from done yet.
 We need education and acceptance and that’s why it’s essential to keep the conversation open and continue to ensure our marketing campaigns are able to fight misconceptions and ignorance.